eceannmor/otbv-python/README.md

 OTBV is a file format for compressed binary volumes. <br/>
 See formal specifications at [eceannmor.com/OTBV_specification.html](https://eceannmor.com/OTBV_specification.html).

-This is a python wrapper around [libotbv](https://github.com/eceannmor/libotbv)
+This is a python wrapper around [libotbv](https://github.com/eceannmor/libotbv).

+To build, run `install.sh`

 To load a given file, use `otbv.load`.
 The volume is automatically decompressed and reshaped.
 You will receive a 3d array.